ztnel/snd-i2s_rpi/README.md

 Installing as a part of the kernel
 ======================================

 Instructions to come later.
-Who would ever wants to do that?
+Who would ever want to do that?